The-Balance-FFXIV/balance-static/content/encounters/p2s.md

 * The boss is omni-directional.
 * Use Addle and Feint for tank busters and raidwides, especially Sewage Deluge.
 * This fight has 99% uptime, with the only caveat being that it may be necessary to move early for Kampeos Harma and move out for the second Predatory Avarice.
+* Kampeos Harma occurs at around 4 minutes into the fight.
+Delay 2 minute raid buffs until afterwards to get full effect.